 Brain injuries can be incredibly traumatic for victims and their families.
-Many brain injury victims suffer for years; some victims are never the same again.
-If you or a loved one sustained a brain injury, you may be facing medical bills, lost wages, and an uncertain future.
+Many brain injury victims suffer for years, and some are never the same again.
+If you or a loved one sustained a brain injury, you might face medical bills, lost wages, and an uncertain future.

 Common Causes of Brain Injuries

-Most of the brain injury cases our team takes on are caused by the following events.
+Most brain injuries are due to a blow or jolt to the head.
+Most of the brain injury cases our team takes on are caused by the following events:

 - Car accidents

 - Boating accidents